ReactivEdu/reactivedu-nnet/README.md

-# Reactive Dü Neural Network
+# Reactive DU Neural Network

 This is a simple neural network implemented in Scala.
 For educational purposes only.
 Companion repository for blog posts under construction.